trumanyardley/naturedex-legal/README.md

 ## 8. Data Security

-Photos submitted for identification are transmitted over encrypted HTTPS connections.
+Photos and species names submitted to third-party APIs are transmitted over encrypted HTTPS connections.
 Since we store no data on our end, there is no server-side data at risk of breach.
 Your on-device data is protected by your device's own security features (passcode, Face ID, etc.).

 ---